Neonell/motherheart/README.md

 ## First Pillar
 Use Entities only for CRUD operation
-As soon as you have a list, use DTOs, write your query in SQL to stay close to the natural language of a database
+As soon as you have a list, use DTOs, stay close to the natural language of a database and prefers explicit, SQL-like querying that preserves visibility and intent.
+Keep an understandable, visible and intentional data flow

 ## Second Pillar
 Don't add unnecessary layers, you need to understand clearly what you write, stay close to the truth, to what we TRUST